terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

   dry_run           = false
 }
 ```

-The [examples](../../examples) directory contain an example for deploying the BigQuery Log Alerting tool.

 **Note 1:** On deployment, a Security Command Center Source called "BQ Log Alerts" will be created.
 If this source already exist due to the tool been deployed at least once before in the organization, obtain the existing Source name to be used in the Terraform variable **source_name**.
 Run: